Stock Picks for Today’s Intraday Trade – 12th September, 2025

 Overconfidence After a Win

 A successful trade can make a trader feel invincible, prompting unnecessary risk-taking.
-Consistency is key, not chasing after euphoria.
+Consistency is a key, not chasing after euphoria.

 Paralysis by Analysis